 5% Supports and/or trains new employees, students, and other professional colleagues

-Perform other duties as assigned: maintain clean workspace, provide guidance to ensure work duties are covered in lab, provide technical advice, prepare sample for referral, participate in assay and equipment improvements, etc.
+Perform other duties as assigned such as: provide guidance to ensure work duties are covered in lab, provide technical advice and training, prepare sample for referrals, serve on committees.

 Comply with WVDL safety and quality requirements (see Quality and Safety manuals).